OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 - The host application (for example, Excel, Word, Outlook).
 - What tool created the add-in project (for example, Visual Studio, Yeoman generator for Office Add-ins, or neither)
-- Whether you are sideloading to retail Office on the web or to a Microsoft 365 tenancy.
+- Whether you are sideloading to Office on the web with a Microsoft Account or with an account in a Microsoft 365 tenant.

 Go to the section or article that matches your scenario: